nuxt-hub/core/docs/content/docs/2.features/cache.md

 description: Learn how to cache Nuxt pages, API routes and functions in with NuxtHub cache storage.
 ---

-NuxtHub Cache is powered by [Nitro's cache storage](https://nitro.build/guide/cache#customize-cache-storage) and uses [Cloudflare Workers KV](https://developers.cloudflare.com/kv) as the cache storage.
+NuxtHub Cache is powered by [Nitro's cache storage](https://nitro.build/guide/cache#customize-cache-storage).
 It allows you to cache API routes, server functions, and pages in your application.

 ## Getting Started

-Enable the cache storage in your NuxtHub project by adding the `cache` property to the `hub` object in your `nuxt.config.ts` file.
+1. Enable the cache storage in your NuxtHub project by adding the `cache` property to the `hub` object in your `nuxt.config.ts` file.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({